umairayub79/SayadGanj-Desktop/README.md

 A Desktop version of Sayad Ganj / سیدگنج built with ElectronJS + ReactJS + TailwindCSS

-For the web version of Sayad Ganj, you can visit the [web repository](https://github.com/umairayub79/SayadGanj-Web).

 To access the web version, you can visit the [live website](https://sayadganj.netlify.app).

 ## Screenshots